 That was the start of the rest of my story …

 My name is Sherry Bevan and today I work as a women’s leadership coach, working with women privately or through their employer.

 Back in 1998, after quitting Arthur Andersen, I spent a few weeks out of work before I joined investment bank Credit Suisse (on the rebound!).
-A year later joined international law firm McDermott Will & Emery as Head of IT towards the end of 1999.
-(Those of you in IT that long ago will remember how the damp squib that Y2K turned out to be).
+A year later I joined international law firm McDermott Will & Emery as Head of IT.
+(In the run-up to Y2K; those of you in IT that long ago will remember the damp squib that turned out to be).

 When I became pregnant for the first time, I thought life would continue as normal (How wrong can you be?) though I was still promoted while I was on maternity leave (twice).
 Despite severe postnatal depression, I went back to work full-time after both children, and in my ‘spare’ time, I trained as an NCT practitioner, became local NCT Branch Chair and won the London NCT Stars Award.
 In hindsight, would I have done it differently?
 Maybe, I don’t know.
 I have since learned that I don’t have to make life so hard on myself.
 I can help you with that too.

 While I was at the law firm, my Head of HR started sending women to see me when they announced they were pregnant.
 They were confused: “What, why?
 Why do I need to go and see the Head of IT?”
 “It’s OK.
 Go and talk to Sherry.
 She knows about being a working mum.
 She’ll help you out.”
 That’s when I started helping women get clarity on what they really want as women and as mothers, build their confidence and claim back their sense of identity and self.